In keeping with our education theme, we thought it would be good to break this new service down for you:

 While Level II inspections include all the aspects of a Level I inspection, they are more in-depth, requiring the use of a specialized camera designed to attach to a chimney sweeping rod, that sends video and still pictures of the interior of a chimney to a computer.
 This inspection is recommended before the sale of a home occurs.
 This inspection can catch all the potential issues, hazards, and code violations of Level I, along with the added peace of mind that the entire system, inside and out, is in safe, working condition.
 Again, once the report is written up, it is professionally prepared and e-mailed to you along with pictures and videos, if applicable, along with our recommendations for repairs.

 How often should I have an inspection/sweep performed?

 NFPA 211 recommends having a Level I inspection done annually and a Level II inspection performed when selling your home.

 Why is it important to have an inspection performed?

 Many do-it-yourselfers have taken it upon themselves to do their own chimney sweeping, which is perfectly fine.
 However, they are often not trained to spot code violations, safety hazards, potential future issues, etc. Even if you’d rather sweep your own chimney, you should still have a professional inspect it from time to time.
 It is extremely easy to damage chimney liners if you don’t know what you are doing which could be causing all kinds of problems and future dangers.

-We hope this helps explains our new chimney inspection service, available now at a discount introductory rate.
-Call today to have your wood burning appliance inspected so you’re not out in the cold this winter!
+We hope this helps explain our new chimney inspection service, available now at a discount introductory rate.
+Call today to have your wood-burning appliance inspected so you’re not out in the cold this winter!